-On the Yass Town Walk, learn about the town’s rich heritage and admire colonial grandeur such as Yass Courthouse.
-Pick up brochures for the self-guided tour and tips on things to do from the Yass Valley Information Centre in beautiful Coronation Park, a popular spot for a picnic or BBQ.
+Explore the town’s rich heritage and colonial grandeur, such as Yass Courthouse, on the Yass Town Walk.
+Pick up brochures for the self-guided tour from the Yass Valley Information Centre in beautiful Coronation Park, a great spot for a picnic or BBQ.

-The colonial explorer Hamilton Hume lived in Yass from 1840 until his death in 1873.
-You can visit his home Cooma Cottage, now a National Trust museum, as well as his grave.
+Visit the home of colonial explorer Hamilton Hume at Cooma Cottage, now a National Trust museum, as well as his grave.
 Learn more about Hume and fellow explorer William Hovell at the Yass and District Museum.